 The market risk in the company portfolios has a direct impact on the profit.
 Storebrand Livsforsikring aims to take low market risk for the company portfolios, and most of the assets are invested in short and medium-term fixed income securities with low credit risk.
-Storebrand Livsforsikring has hedged part of the value of its shareholding in SPP9.
+In addition, the ownership of daughter companies and other strategic investments are in the company portfolios.
+Storebrand Livsforsikring has hedged part of the value of its shareholding in SPP10.

-Sensitivity analyses
+Sensitivity analysis